pydicom/pydicom/doc/tutorials/_dataset_basics_content.rst

     by square brackets, e.g. *[Window value]* and the VR will be as shown.

+Elements have a few main attributes:

+DataElement.tag
+    The element's tag.
+DataElement.VR
+    The element's *Value Representation*.
+DataElement.keyword
+    The element's *keyword* (for standard elements).
+DataElement.value
+    The element's value.

 For all element categories, we can access a particular element in the dataset through its tag, which returns a :class:`~pydicom.dataelem.DataElement` instance::